headzoo/service-thumbnails/README.md

 service-thumbnails
 ==================
 Used to create thumbnails from videos.
 Both normal thumbnails, and sprites.
 The app can run in one of two modes: cli and http server.
-Thumbnailer is used to generate thumbnails from the command line when in cli mode, which is the default.
-In http mode thumbnailer runs as an HTTP server capable of handling requests to generate thumbnails.
+Service Thumbnails is used to generate thumbnails from the command line when in cli mode, which is the default.
+In http mode service-thumbnails runs as an HTTP server capable of handling requests to generate thumbnails.

 ### Requirements